JoeRupp/JoeRupp/README.md

 </div>

 ## About Me:
-I am a Front End Developer with a passion for solving challenging problems while creating an awesome user-experience.
+I am a Front-end Developer with a passion for solving challenging problems while creating an awesome user-experience.
 I thrive in collaborative and creative environments that provide me the opportunity to always be learning new things.

 Before switching to software as a full-time pursuit, I worked in the video game industry in the Talent Attraction space - the marketing and branding behind recruiting talent to a company.
 As a developer, I weave my previous experience in brand, project management, and design into my workflow to build projects that create lasting impressions.